-Gains / losses on derivatives acquired from borrowers comprise fair value movements on these derivatives.
-Other derivatives hedge NAMA's interest rate risk exposure arising from derivatives acquired from the Pls.
+Gains or losses arising on derivatives acquired from borrowers comprise fair value movements on these derivatives.
+Other derivatives hedge NAMA's interest rate risk exposure arising from derivatives acquired from the PIs.
 Hedge accounting has not been applied on these derivatives.